ottenwbe/recipes-manager/README.md

     go get github.com/onsi/gomega/...
     ```

-## Builds
+## Building Go-Cook

 A Makefile supports the build process.
+This includes building a development and release version of the go-cook service.
+Furthermore, it includes building docker images to easily deploy the go-cook service.

 ### Build Snapshot